Lorry trailer deaths: what we know so far

-The discovery of 39 people dead in the trailer of a lorry has sparked the largest murder case in Essex Police history.
+The discovery of 39 dead migrants in the trailer of a lorry has sparked the largest murder case in Essex Police history.

 Here is what we know so far:

-– Essex Police received reports of a number of people discovered inside a lorry container at 1.40am on Wednesday.
+– Essex Police received the first reports at 1.40am on Wednesday.

 – The lorry was found at Waterglade Industrial Park on Eastern Avenue in Grays, Thurrock, in Essex.

 – Ambulance staff found all 39 victims, including a young woman, dead inside the container.

 – Essex Police initially believed all the victims were Chinese nationals.